awsdocs/amazon-eks-user-guide/doc_source/coredns-autoscaling.md

    New Kubernetes versions sometimes introduce significant changes\.
 Therefore, we recommend that you test the behavior of your applications by using a separate cluster of the new Kubernetes version before you update your production clusters\.

-   To upgrade a cluster to a new Kubernetes version, follow the procedure in [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.
+   To upgrade a cluster to a new Kubernetes version, follow the procedure in [Update existing cluster to new Kubernetes version](update-cluster.md)\.

 1. Ensure that you have the EKS Add\-on for CoreDNS, not the self\-managed CoreDNS Deployment\.